 T3D IS AN ARTISTIC PARTNERSHIP WHO COLLABORATE WITH ARTISTS, ARCHITECTS, FABRICATORS, BUILDING USERS AND GOVERNMENT BODIES, TO CREATE SITE SPECIFIC ARTWORKS

 Amanda Kay - Artist - Director

-Jerome Dobinson - Artist - Designer - Project Manager
+Jerome Dobinson - Artist - Director

 Jerome’s deepest passions lie in painting, drawing and design.
 A recent example of this can be seen in a work titled ‘Medusa’, selected as a finalist in the 2017 Kilgour Art Prize and makes up part of a series of ongoing bitmap paintings.
-Using pixelation to depict a life-size female nude, the work raises issues related to gender whilst challenging the role of traditional figurative painting in todays society.
+Using pixelation to depict a life-size female nude, the work raises issues related to gender whilst challenging the role of traditional figurative painting in today’s society.